liza-jahan/airline-server/README.md

 - Attackers take advantage of web application vulnerability and inject an SQL command via the input from users to the application.
 - Attackers can SQL queries like SELECT to retrieve confidential information that otherwise wouldn’t be visible.

+## What is the impact of a successful SQL injection attack?
+- A successful SQL injection attack can have severe consequences, including unauthorized access to sensitive data, such as personal information and financial records.
+- Attackers may manipulate or delete critical data, compromising its integrity and causing operational disruptions.
+- They can also bypass authentication mechanisms, gaining unauthorized access to user accounts, including administrative privileges.

+##How Does a SQL Injection Attack Work?

+A SQL Injection attack involves inserting or “injecting” a SQL query via the input data from the client to the application.
+A successful attack allows an attacker to manipulate the SQL queries that an application makes to its database.
+It typically involves the following steps:

+* **Identification of vulnerable inputs**: Attackers first identify inputs within the web application that are vulnerable to SQL injection.
+These inputs could be text fields in a form, URL parameters, or any other input mechanisms.
+* **Crafting the malicious SQL query**: Once a vulnerable input is identified, attackers craft a SQL statement intended to be inserted into the query executed by the application.
+This statement is designed to modify the original SQL query to perform actions unintended by the application developers.
+* **Bypassing application security measures**: Attackers often have to bypass security measures like input validation or escaping special characters.
+They achieve this through techniques like string concatenation or utilizing SQL syntax to comment out parts of the original query.
+* **Executing the malicious query**: When the application executes the SQL query, it includes the attacker’s malicious input.
+This modified query can perform actions such as unauthorized viewing of data, deletion of data, or even database schema alterations.
+* **Extracting or manipulating data**: Depending on the attack, the outcome might be the extraction of sensitive information (like user credentials), altering existing data, adding new data, or even deleting significant portions of the database.
+* **Exploiting database server vulnerabilities**: Advanced SQL injections may exploit vulnerabilities in the database server, extending the attack beyond the database to the server level.
+This can include executing commands on the operating system or accessing other parts of the server’s file system.

+##  SQL Injection Types
+There are different types of SQL injection attacks:

+1. In-band SQL Injection
+2. Error-based SQL Injection
+3. Blind SQL Injection
+4. Out-of-band SQL Injection
+5. Inference-based SQL Injection

 ## REST API Naming Conventions

 **Use Nouns to represent resources / Not Verbs**